-If you were to pick two random people off the street, equally matched for variables like age, sex, body type and fitness level, what’s the likelihood that, with proper training, both of them would finish a marathon?
-Purely based on genetics, 9 out of 10 times, both people will complete the race, which means there’s a 10% chance that one of them won’t.
+If you were to pick two people off the street, equally matched for variables like age, sex, body type, and fitness level, what’s the likelihood that, with proper training, both of them would finish a marathon?
+9 out of 10 times, both people will complete the race.
+So, there’s a 10% chance that one of them won’t.

 Aerobic capacity is a measure of how well the body makes use of oxygen.
 For instance, a healthy, untrained man consumes between 35-40 ml of oxygen in a minute.
 Whereas an elite male runner, of the same weight with a higher aerobic capacity, can use as much as 85 ml of oxygen in a minute.

-PGC-1α turns on genes involved in energy production, facilitates the switch from fast-twitch to slow-twitch muscles, and regulates the number of mitochondria found in our muscles.
-Exercise can increase the amount of PGC-1α, and studies also show that artificially elevating its levels can enhance performance, exercise capacity, and oxygen uptake.
+PGC-1α turns on genes involved in energy production, facilitates the switch from fast-twitch to slow-twitch fibres, and regulates the number of mitochondria found in our muscles.
+Exercise can increase the amount of PGC-1α, and studies also show that artificially elevating PGC-1α levels can enhance performance, exercise capacity, and oxygen uptake.

-According to one study, after nine weeks of regular training, the increase in aerobic fitness was lower in people with the altered version of PPARGC1A compared to those with the normal version of the gene.
+According to one study, after nine weeks of regular training, the increase in aerobic fitness was lower in people with the altered version of PPARGC1A, compared to those with the normal version of the gene.